-Five Masses address the needs of our very large congregation on Sundays – two of them, the Family Mass and the Solemn Mass, involve music.
-Music for the Family Mass is led by Martin Le Poidevin and the Cathedral Music Group and music at the Solemn Mass by John Gibbons and the Cathedral Choir.
+Three Masses address the needs of our very large congregation on Sundays – all of which involve music.
+The Family Mass is led by Gill McClorinan and the Sunday Singers, in turn with the Junior Choir, and music at the Solemn Mass by David Bednall and the Cathedral Choir.

 Music at the Solemn Mass is a different matter.

 Clifton Cathedral Choir probably sings more fabulous choral music at one service than any other choir in the West Country.
 Imagine – the great Mass settings by composers ranging from Palestrina and Byrd through to Poulenc, Langlais and James MacMillan together with three major anthems all sung in the warm acoustic of Clifton Cathedral.
 We sing sacred music from across the centuries and have a reputation for performing new music as well as rare music from the Renaissance period.
 We welcome new singers from all backgrounds who are willing to rehearse on a Friday evening and on the Sunday morning before the 11.15am Mass.
 We guarantee to improve your sight-reading and hope you will enjoy the company of other fine musicians.
 We also run a choral scholarship scheme alongside choral exhibitioners, open to young singers with experience in the choral tradition.